axpaul/Avionic-Marsaut0/README.md

         - Branch ALIM : The ALIM board (the power supply board) is the board in charge of the electrical distribution and the control of the battery status.

-        - Branch MOTOR : .
+        - Branch MOTOR : The MOTOR board is equipped with motor drivers for parachute deployment control.

-        - Branch IHM : .
+        - Branch IHM : The HMI card is the card dedicated to the control and restitution of information to the user.
         - Branch INT_LTS : .
         - Branch LINK : .